Grounds for Defamation Lawsuit: A Comprehensive Guide

 Actual damages such as lost business, lost income, and expenses while dealing with defamation

-Punitive damages, which are awarded when the defendant was especially malicious and acted with spite or hatred
+Punitive damages, which are awarded when the defendant was especially malicious and acted with spite or hatred towards the plaintiff

 What to Look Out for When Filing a Suit for a Defamatory Statement